‘The Chosen’ And ‘Am I Racist?’ Now Typify Success For Faith-Based Movies

 ‘The Chosen’ universe expands

 The faith-based film industry has been due for a shakeup for some time.
 Its modern form launched with Mel Gibson’s “The Passion of The Christ” in 2004, which became the highest-grossing R-rated film ever at that time.
 This created a gold rush by different parties to see who would claim the market.
-Hollywood put out Biblical blockbusters like “Noah” and “Exodus: Gods and Kings” from some of their top directors like Darren Aronofsky and Ridley Scott.
+Hollywood put out Biblical blockbusters like “Noah” and “Exodus: Gods and Kings” from some of their top directors, like Darren Aronofsky and Ridley Scott.
+Legendary filmmakers like Martin Scorcese and Paul Schrader funded religious passion projects like “Silence” and “First Reformed,” respectively.

-Lionsgate partnered with Jon Erwin’s Kingdom Story Company to make movies with trusted collaborators like Jon Gunn, while Angel Studios funded Dallas Jenkins (who would later partner with Lionsgate and other distributors).
-Amazon has found success teaming up with Roma Downey on projects like “On a Wing and a Prayer” and Jon Gunn on the upcoming “House of David” TV show).
+Lionsgate partnered with Jon Erwin’s Kingdom Story Company to make movies with trusted collaborators like Jon Gunn, while Angel Studios helped distribute and provided the crowdfunding platform for Dallas Jenkins (who would later partner with Lionsgate and other distributors).
+Amazon has found success teaming up with Roma Downey on projects like “On a Wing and a Prayer” and Jon Gunn on the upcoming “House of David” TV show.

 Obviously — just like the big names of Hollywood studios — the individual players can and will be shaken up from time to time.
 And there will always be independent players.
 But the era of establishing an establishment is over.
 Any other players will somehow react to, compete with or subvert this establishment.

 Angel Studios is a particularly interesting wild card.
-They are a Utah-based studio that had hits with “The Chosen” and “Sound of Freedom,” but they’ve had a hard time recreating those successes.
-And “The Chosen” parting ways with them this year was a huge blow.
+It’s a Utah-based studio that had hits with “The Chosen” and “Sound of Freedom,” but has had a hard time recreating those successes.
+And “The Chosen” parting ways with the company this year was a huge blow.

 Rise of men attending church

-That’s why I predicted that the faith-based film industry would pivot — or at least expand — to become more explicitly politically conservative and male-audience-focused.
-While the demographic associations between women, family and faith — long the bedrock of American Christianity — are quickly shrinking, the demographic alliance between men, Christians and conservatives is only strengthening.
+That’s why I predicted that the faith-based film industry would pivot — or at least expand — to become more explicitly politically conservative and male audience-focused.
+While the demographic associations among women, family and faith — long the bedrock of American Christianity — are quickly shrinking, the demographic alliance among men, Christians and conservatives is only strengthening.

-Gen Z men — the first generation in ages to do so — outnumber Gen Z women at church.
+Generation Z men outnumber Gen Z women at church — the first generation in ages to do so.
 Gen Z males are less likely to identify as feminists than millennials.
 And even politically conservative people who don’t go to church are identifying as evangelical because of their political associations.

 “Reagan” explicitly emphasizes the alliance between the former president’s politics, masculinity and faith.
 “The Forge” is a film about how Jesus is the answer to young men’s problems.
 “God’s Not Dead: In God We Trust” is about Christians entering politics to take back the culture from secular liberals, and so on.